Donald Trump is a loser

 We will lose the white supremacy whataboutism and both-sides-ing that for four years has slithered out of the highest office in the country, making racists feel happy, comfortable, and validated every step of the way.

 We will lose the international idea that America is a lost cause—again—and possibly work toward rehabilitating our reputation.
 (To be fair, we have much to make up for that has nothing to do with Trump.)

-Yeah, we foisted Trump upon ourselves, and we damn near did it again, but make no mistake, this election handily proves to the world that there are more against Trump—at least four million—than there are for him.
+Yeah, we foisted Trump upon ourselves, and damn near did it again, but make no mistake, this election handily proves to the world that there are more Americans against Trump—at least four million—than there are for him.

 We will lose our denial of climate change.
-We’ve had four years that the world couldn’t afford to lose in which the president plugged his ears to scientific consensus on the topic.
+We’ve had four years that the world couldn’t afford to waste, in which the president plugged his ears to scientific consensus on the topic.
 The Biden presidency will restore U.S. participation in the Paris climate accord, and hopefully work toward making as much of the Green New Deal a reality as possible.
 (There’s a certain amount of wishful thinking here, but if ever there were a moment for wishful thinking, it’s now.)

 We will lose the conversations about the wall.
 Will he build it?
 Will he be thwarted?
 Is Steve Bannon going to jail over it?
 All of this becomes moot as this costly xenophobic symbol gets tossed on America’s ideological scrap heap.
 (For now, at least.)

 We will lose the top-down politicization of the pandemic.
-Rather, the government will soon simply promote science and mask safety, and not constantly downplay the danger of coronavirus in a nihilistic pursuit of herd immunity.
-The new administration will stop attempting to force policy into a shape that flatters the president’s whims, which are unmoored from facts.
-Biden will instead follow through on what Trump recently accused him of: listening to scientists.
-He’ll have his work cut out for him convincing the MAGA faithful to get on board with future lockdowns, though, or to trust his vaccine.
+Instead, the government will actually promote science and mask safety, and stop constantly downplaying the danger of coronavirus in nihilistic pursuit of herd immunity.
+The new administration will no longer contort policy into a shape that flatters the president’s whims, which are unmoored from facts.
+Rather, Biden will follow through on what Trump recently accused him of: listening to scientists.

 We will lose the Trump-dominated news cycle.
 No matter what happens, he will continue to talk a lot, and at least 70 million voters will continue to be interested in what he has to say.
 But the difference is that whatever drivel spews out of his gaping zero-shaped maw now will no longer be news because the President won’t have said it.